Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Etsy

-Everybody had these things in their houses until the 1980s when touch-tones made a big splash.
-It feels like they mostly exist on movie sets, today.
+Everybody had these things in their houses until the 1980s, when touch-tones made a big splash.
+They usually sold for about $15 to $40 (anyone else save up their allowance for one?).
+Now, it feels like they mostly exist on movie sets.

 Carbon Paper